 In order to asses the magnitude of these effects, Panel B reports two different participationwage elasticities.
 First, we report the average of the individual elasticities and, second, we report the elasticity when evaluated at the mean characteristics of boat owners.
 The values of the average individual elasticities range between 0.83 and 1.7, with 0.86 in our preferred sample (shown in Column 3).
 The elasticities at mean characteristics range between 0.79 and 1.3, with 0.79 in our preferred sample.
-As we can see these participation-wage elasticities are large in magnitude and, hence, suggest that boat owners intertemporally substitute leisure across days, and are considerably more willing to work when the expected wages are higher.
+As we can see, these participation-wage elasticities are large in magnitude and, hence, suggest that boat owners intertemporally substitute leisure across days, and are considerably more willing to work when the expected wages are high.
 These elasticities are slightly higher than the ones of stadium vendors, estimated by Oettinger (1999), which range between 0.55 and 0.75.
 The elasticities of in our preferred sample are slightly lower than those of Swiss bike-estimated in Fehr and Goette (2007) ranging from 1.12 to 1.25-and also those of lobster fishermen in Florida-estimated in Stafford (2015) ranging from 1.05 to 1.26.
-Stafford (2015) also estimates wage elasticities of daily hours ranging from 0.062 to 0.066, which, consistent with the literature, suggests that Florida fishermen are more willing to adjust labor supply at the extensive margin in response to temporary variations in earnings.38
+Stafford (2015) also estimates wage elasticities of daily hours ranging from 0.062 to 0.066, which, consistent with the literature, suggests that Florida fishermen are more willing to adjust labor supply at the extensive margin in response to temporary variations in earnings.

 The last two regressors reported in Panel A are also consistent with Prediction 2 of our conceptual framework: individuals are less likely to work the more they have been working recently.
 Similar to the reduced-form participation probit, this result is only observed once we restrict the sample to weeks when the boat owner worked at least 3 days.
-The pattern of the coefficients is consistent with boat owners exhibiting substantial fatigue: the likelihood
+The pattern of the coefficients is consistent with boat owners exhibiting substantial fatigue: the likelihood of not working is four times higher if the boat owner has been working for two or more consecutive day than if he has worked for only one consecutive day.